MadhumitaChaudhary/Blog-Website-EDA/README.md

 5. Revenue Calculation: Calculating total and average revenue.
 6. Content Performance Scoring: Categorizing content performance into 'Poor', 'Average', 'Good', and 'Excellent'.

-## Results

-The results of the analysis are visualized in various plots and summarized in the Jupyter notebook.

-## Future Work

 Future work includes more detailed analysis and the use of machine learning models for prediction and classification tasks.
 The project is still WIP